 There are tons of skincare solutions for wrinkles just about everywhere on the body—eyes, face, lips, neck, hands—but even the most diligent appliers among us can skip one of the biggest areas ripe for wrinkles: the chest.
-As if we didn't have enough to worry about, the décolletage sneakily develops signs of aging; everything seems fine and dandy until you're standing in front of the mirror, realizing that those "sleep creases" just aren't going away no matter how vigorously you rub.
+The décolletage sneakily develops signs of aging; everything seems fine and dandy until you're standing in front of the mirror, realizing that those "sleep creases" just aren't going away no matter how vigorously you rub.
+Or maybe that's just me.

-We asked dermatologists Marisa K. Garshick, MD, and Rachel Nazarian, MD, to enlighten us about the secrets to getting rid of chest wrinkles (and preventing them in the first place).
+I asked dermatologists Marisa K. Garshick, MD, and Rachel Nazarian, MD, to enlighten me in regards to getting rid of chest wrinkles (and preventing them in the first place).
 "Volume loss and repeated folding of the skin are the two biggest causes," says Nazarian.
 "Over time, collagen is degraded by sunlight and free radical damage, which causes this already thin-skinned area of the body to become even more so.
 Additionally, as we move, skin folds upon itself, creating creases.
 Those creases will grow deeper with time, much like facial expression lines on your face.
 And the thinner the skin is, the deeper the lines can form."

 What is there to be done?
 Read on to see the best methods and products to take those lines off of your list of skin concerns.